patrickaod/KnightsRun/README.md

 ```
 - **UI**

-    - The UI provides the user with relavent information about their current game such score, time, and life.
-At the end of the game a win or lose message appears concluding the game.
+    - The UI provides the user with relevant information about their current game such as score, time, and life.
+At the end of the game, a win-or-lose message appears concluding the game.
 The messages are drawn between the `context.save()` & `context.restore()` methods.
 These methods keep any changes made to values within the file.
-The CANVAS API shadow variable is used here to add a white shadow, although this was handle differently in the flaotingmessages.js file.
+The CANVAS API shadow variable is used here to add a white shadow, although this was handled differently in the flaotingmessages.js file.

 ![Game UI](documentation/colour/Game-UI-colour.jpeg)

 - **Floating Messages**

-    - The floating numbers float towards a given x and y position at a given speed, in this case 3% game speed.
-The image is taken 0.1% speed.
+    - The floating numbers float towards a given x and y position at a given speed, in this case, 3% game speed.
+The image is taken at 0.1% speed.
 The floatingmessages.js file doesn't use the CANVAS API shadow variable as it is slightly more performant to just double the text with a slight offset.

 ![Floating Numbers](documentation/features/floatingnumbers.jpeg)

 - **Attack Radius**

     - The attack radius of the character will be very important to the player, so it's set to the maximum point of the animation.
 As seen below.
 If the player were to attack the enemy plant would be marked for deletion and then removed using the array `filter()` method from the main game file with another animation from the collisionAnimation.js file.
-The reason `filter()` is used instead of splice is so the enemy can be removed in the same loop as the animation is running, otherwise it leads to stuttering.
+The reason `filter()` is used instead of splice is so the enemy can be removed in the same loop as the animation is running, otherwise, it leads to stuttering.

 ![Tutorial Icon](documentation/features/collision.jpeg)

 - **Collision**

-    - The character hitbox has strunken to width of the player, but it is not yet dynamic.
+    - The character hitbox has shrunken to the width of the player, but it is not yet dynamic.
 The code below show shows how this was achieved.
-The .hasCollided() function prevent multiple hits from the same enemy, avoiding insta-death, and how -1 floatingmessages are fired.
+The .hasCollided() function prevents multiple hits from the same enemy, avoiding insta-death, and how -1 floatingmessages are fired.
 The new object is routed through the main game file because the class is exported and imported by the main.js file.
 Centralising all the code for easy maintainability.

 ```
     checkCollision() {